 The 5th German treetop walk of eak is located in Heringsdorf on the vacation island of Usedom.
 At a height of up to 23 metres the sustainable adventure trail leads through the different levels of the forest.
 The path hasa length of 1,350 metres.
 As you walk up to the treetops, unique perspectives of the island of Usedom open up, which already give you a small foretaste of the view from the approx. 33-metre-high, square observation tower.
 From here there is a unique view over the Baltic Sea.
 A special highlight is the 50 m² walk-on net on the top platform of the tower.
 An entrance hall with shop, gastronomy and beer garden completes the overall offer of the Treetop Walk Usedom.

-In 2022 the first Irish treetop walk which will be part of the "Beyond the Trees Avondale" experience will open its gates.
+In 2022 the first Irish treetop walk which is part of the "Beyond the Trees Avondale" experience opened its gates.
 The centuries-old Avondale Forest Park is located about 60 km south of Dublin in County Wicklow.
 Visitors will be able to discover trees from around the world, some over 250 years old at treetop level.
 The highlight will be the 38-meter-high observation tower with integrated slide and breathtaking 360-degree views over Avondale Forest Park and the Avonmore River Valley.
-The new visitor center will provide guests with an interactive look at the living history of the historic Avondale House and its famous former residents, the Parnell family.
-In addition there will be a restaurant/café, playground and sensory garden.
+The new visitor center provides guests with an interactive look at the living history of the historic Avondale House and its famous former residents, the Parnell family.
+In addition there is also a restaurant/café, playground and sensory garden.

 Eak also designs, builds and operates forest playgrounds integrated into the forest with natural play and learning stations and currently has 2 Adventure Forests in Germany (on the Sommerberg in the Black Forest and on the Saarschleife) and a Forest Kingdom in Slovakia (Bachledka).